 The updates shall include start and stop dates for new Premises in the ALR and/or Premises that have left the ALR.
 If a Premise is vacated, the Stop Date should reflect that date; and if a new customer later moves into that Premise and joins the ALR, a new start date should be used.

 In the competitive choice areas, QSEs will manage the ALR population by ESI ID, which ERCOT will then cross-reference to its internal systems.
-In the NOIE territories, QSEs shall provide unique meter identifiers consistent with the requirements detailed elsewhere in this attachment.
+In the NOIE territories, QSEs shall provide UMIs consistent with the requirements detailed elsewhere in this attachment.

 5 Network Modeling